 In order to qualify for the studies at Tallinn University of Technology, an applicant has to have at least 60% of the highest possible CGPA.

-GRE General Test result must be presented as it is a a preliminary requirement for applying.
-The required threshold score and other necessary information is available here
+GRE General Test result must be presented as it is a preliminary requirement for applying.
+The required threshold score and other necessary information are available here

 The entry qualification documents are accepted in the following languages: English / Estonian.